Charles Phoenix: Image and lifestyle

 Phoenix has been called the "King of Retro" by the Los Angeles Times, while LA Weekly has given him titles ranging from "King of Kitsch", "Knight of Nostalgia and "Chancellor of Cheese".
-Phoenix himself uses the self-appointed title of "The Ambassador of Americana", while also describing himself as "a man with a particular Pee-wee Herman, Martha Stewart and Huell Howser sensibility".
+Phoenix uses the self-appointed title of "The Ambassador of Americana", while also describing himself as "a man with a particular Pee-wee Herman, Martha Stewart and Huell Howser sensibility".
 He is particularly noted for his eccentric dress which generally utilizes bright colors and unusual patterns which Phoenix admits "push the edges of good taste" and draw heavily on the stereotypical dress of a used car salesman.

 Phoenix has mentioned in interviews that he practically lives the vintage lifestyle which he celebrates, noting that "nothing in my apartment is new...I prefer everything to be between 40 and 60 years old".
 He has further said to have never driven a modern car, saying "classic cars, American cars are in my blood".
 Among the cars Phoenix has owned include a 1959 Dodge Coronet, a 1960 Ford Fairlane 500 and most recently, a 1961 Pontiac Bonneville.
-Despite Phoenix's retro lifestyle and interests, however, he has expressed a preference for living in the present.
-"One thing we don’t see in the photos – or if we do see it we don’t want to acknowledge it – is what a repressed and conformist society it was", he said in an interview with Time Out Chicago, "I’m happy to be alive today."
+Despite Phoenix's retro lifestyle and interests, he has expressed a preference for living in the present.
+"One thing we don't see in the photos – or if we do see it we don't want to acknowledge it – is what a repressed and conformist society it was", he said in an interview with Time Out Chicago, "I'm happy to be alive today."